“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 Destroying hearts.

-Continue reading ““Alma de Acero” by José Alfredo Jiménez, English translation of lyrics”
+Continue reading ““Alma de Acero” (Soul of Steel) by José Alfredo Jiménez, English translation”

-“Te Solté La Rienda” by José Alfredo Jiménez, Maná, English translation
+“Te Solté La Rienda” (I Let Go of Your Reign) by José Alfredo Jiménez, Maná, English translation

 Style: Corrido, ranchera, sometimes a mariachi.
 This popular Mexican song is an epic “you’ll miss me, but go” breakup song.